Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-mats.md

 For the Developer plan, you are allowed 1,000 free MATs every month before any charges will be incurred.
 If a Tenant exceeds 1,000 MATs, you will be billed at a rate of $0.10/MAT for any MATs over this free amount.
-For example, if you have a Tenant that has accrued 1,200 MATs in a month, you will be billed for 200 MATs and will incur an charge of `200 * $0.10 = $20.00` for the month.
+For example, if you have a Tenant that has accrued 1,200 MATs in a month, you will be billed for 200 MATs and will incur a charge of `200 * $0.10 = $20.00` for the month.

 Once a Tenant exceeds the 1,000 free MATs, you will be prompted to enter a payment method to continue using Basis Theory.
 In order to facilitate your evaluation of Basis Theory, you will not be immediately blocked from continued usage of Basis Theory's services,